Before you start

 Ensure that related tables required for importing data are included in the master data setup.
 This will prevent data errors due to missing or incorrect data and save time during setup.

-The Pryme Intercompany Project App includes two predefined templates for transferring time entries and project ledger entries.
-These templates can be used individually or together.
+Pryme intercompany project includes two pre-defined templates for transferring ledger entries.
+The templates can be used individually or together.

 Time Entries Template

-- Transfers time entries to the External Time Entries table when timesheets are submitted by the performing company.
+• Transfers time entries when timesheet is submitted in the performing company.

-- After posting, project ledger entries are created in both the performing and selling companies.
+• After posting the time sheet in the performing company, project ledger entries are created in both companies.

 Limitations: